raspberrypilearning/lights-out/worksheet.md

 3. Create a new file by clicking **File** > **New File** and type the code `import explorerhat` before pressing **F5** to run your program.

 If everything is working you should see a message saying "Explorer HAT Pro detected...".
-If not, check that you have [installed the software](software.md) and connected your Explorer HAT to the GPIO pins correctly.
+If not, check that you have [installed the software](software.md), and that you have connected your Explorer HAT correctly to the GPIO pins.

 ## Turning lights on